scouten/ericscouten.dev/content/2024/content-authenticity-101/index.md

 * CAWG identity assertion technical working session
   * More detailed walkthrough of identity assertion
-  * "Interesting challenges" using VCs with broadcast media
+  * "Interesting challenges" using VCs in a broadcast media context

 * CAWG identity assertion user experience working session
   * Co-led with Pia Blumenthal, UX lead for CAI at Adobe

 ## Recent Presentations and Podcast Appearances

-I've been invited to give several presentations on Content Authenticity Initiative topics in the last few months:
+I've been invited to give several presentations on our work in the last few months:

 * [**Trust Over IP Foundation:** Content Authenticity Initiative and Trust Over IP Foundation Collaboration](https://www.youtube.com/watch?v=pq_fFHMs7sQ) _(21 February 2024):_ My colleague Santiago Lyon, Head of Advocacy and Education for [CAI](https://contentauthenticity.org), and I were the invited guests at the [Trust Over IP Foundation](https://trustoverip.org)'s monthly all-members meeting.
 We gave an introduction to how CAI works, a technical overview of the [C2PA data model](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html), and an early discussion of the [CAWG identity work](https://creator-assertions.github.io/identity/1.x-add-vc-v3/). ([PDF slides](./2024-02-20-toip.pdf))